SpaceForever/Spiral-Labs/.history/formula-for-self-improvement_20210114183937.md

       - Do the real thing
       - Acceleration of addictiveness
       - Naval Ravikant the modern struggle
-      - Superstimuli and the fall of Western Civilation
+      - Superstimuli and the Rat something

-4. Embrace a Tribe
+4. Embrace Community

-    - **Do you have a tribe?**
+   **Do you have a tribe?**
    - Yes
      - Are you proud to be in it?
 Is it fun?
 Do they share your core values?
        - Yes
          - Double down on time spent there to strengthen friendships and have closer bonds.
 You've found your people, that's amazing!
 Make good use of them.
        - No to any
          - You need to find a new tribe!
-      No
+   - No
      - You need to find a tribe!
      - Find the people who like the same things you like
-        - Consider: LessWrong / University of Bayes / College Info Geek /  SuperMemo.Wiki for self improvement tribes.
+     - Consider: LessWrong / Unversity of Bayes / Quan SuperMemo.Wiki users for self improvement tribes.